 EPC BRI’s vision is to improve the physical and financial well-being of pastors, their families, and eligible lay employees in Christian ministry that they may be better equipped to fulfill their callings.
 Our mission encourages plan participants to improve their health, wellness, and retirement security.

-To fulfill our mission, we provide a complete suite of benefits that meet participants’ needs at a competitive cost and are portable, convenient, and consistent with EPC values and EPC BRI fiduciary responsibilities.
-Our goal is to accomplish this mission and vision by providing competitive benefit plans, create plan stability, encourage wellness programs, and provide flexible and above-benchmark-performing retirement plans—all through a structure of efficient and cost-effective premiums and expenses.
+To fulfill our mission, we provide a complete suite of benefits that meet participants’ needs at a competitive cost that are portable, convenient, and consistent with EPC values and EPC BRI fiduciary responsibilities.
+Our goal is to accomplish this mission by providing competitive benefit plans, maintaining plan and price stability, encouraging use of wellness programs, and by achieving above-benchmark-performing retirement plan returns with flexible distributions options.
+And to do this through a structure of efficient and cost-effective premiums and expenses.
 We also seek to create high member support, participation, and satisfaction.

 In pursuing the mission of EPC Benefit Resources, Inc., we humbly submit the following report of the plans, activities, and results for the last year: